thienquan-art/Superstore_Introductory_Analysis/README.md

 # Superstore_Simple_Analysis

-This project explores the Superstore sales dataset to uncover trends and insights related to sales performance, profitability, and customer behavior.
-The analysis uses Python with pandas, matplotlib, and seaborn to visualize key metrics.
+Hello, everyone.
+This is my attempt to explores the Superstore sales dataset to find trends and insights related to sales performance, profitability, and behavior.
+The analysis uses Python with basic pandas, matplotlib, and seaborn to visualize key metrics.

 ## Key Findings:
 Sales Focus: All the sales data we looked at is from the United States.